wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on October 24, 2015.
+   This Internet-Draft will expire on November 6, 2015.

-Ebersman, et al.        Expires October 24, 2015                [Page 1]
+Ebersman, et al.        Expires November 6, 2015                [Page 1]

-Internet-Draft        DNSSEC Negative Trust Anchors           April 2015
+Internet-Draft        DNSSEC Negative Trust Anchors             May 2015

 Copyright Notice